Fall Harvest Salad

 Side view of a wooden bowl with the Fall Harvest Salad.

-Fall Harvest Salad combines lettuce greens with bacon, candied walnuts, goat cheese, red onion, and honey crisp apple slices with a delicious balsamic dressing.
+Harvest Apple Salad combines lettuce greens with bacon, candied walnuts, goat cheese, red onion, and Honey Crisp apple slices with a delicious balsamic dressing.
 The perfect fall salad with bursts of flavor in every single bite!

 Print Pin Rate